Alcas1/ShounenStop/content/comiketEvents/c-14up_ko6t-c.md

 ---
-eventName: C102 Summer (Current)
+eventName: "C102 Summer "
-currentEvent: true
+currentEvent: false
 onsale: false
 eventDesc: First come first serve.
 Deadline cut off at 10am EST. We may also be able to split certain sleeve sets, send us an email.
 Items that are popular or